petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/troubleshooting-elasticsearch-installation/troubleshooting-elasticsearch-common-issues.md

 # Troubleshooting Elasticsearch: Common Issues

-Listed here are some of the most common issues you'll encounter while confioguring Elasticsearch and Liferay.
+Listed here are some of the most common issues you'll encounter while configuring Elasticsearch and Liferay.
 Additional specific errors are discussed in [Troubleshooting the Elasticsearch Connection](troubleshooting-elasticsearch-installation/troubleshooting-elasticsearch-liferay-connection.md).

 ## Cluster Name